AmruthAnnavaram/Unmatched-Yocto-Image/README.md

 # Prefabricated Version

-To bypass the detailed steps, follow this.
+To bypass the detailed steps below, follow this.
 First, follow the section titled "Starting by creating a clone of your SD card."

-#
+AND the section titled "Copying the cloned image to a new SD card."

 # Booting a Yocto Image to your newly formatted SD card
 Below are the numbered steps to create a Yocto image(this is taken from https://github.com/sifive/freedom-u-sdk, the SiFive FreedomUSDK repo)